Rate Limits

 | Enterprise | 6,000 | 100 | Up to 7 years |

-A request is rejected when the per-minute window for its tier is exhausted.
+A request is rejected when the per-minute window for its tier is exhausted (“per-minute” means a rolling 60-second window, not a calendar minute).
 Per-day quotas are not currently enforced at the edge.

 The max page size caps the ?pageSize= query parameter on every list endpoint.
 Above the tier cap, the server clamps to the cap and reflects the effective value back in pagination.limit.
 The ?pageSize= you asked for is never larger than what the server is willing to serve.
 If you need bigger pages, upgrade the integration tier.